sevvalbulburu/Left_Bottom_Placement_Optimizer/README.md

 The core algorithm utilized for optimization in this project is the Left Bottom algorithm.
 This algorithm plays a crucial role in achieving efficient placement, ensuring minimal unused space and enhanced utilization of resources.

+The algorithm aims to place the incoming object in the first available space, furthest down and to the left.
+If it cannot be placed in that position, it attempts to rotate the object and tries again.

 In addition to the algorithm study, g code was created.

 ## Dataset